-Have things got better in Chechnya?
+Have things got better for gay men in Chechnya?

 Reports of systematic persecution of gay men began to emerge from Chechnya in April 2017.

 Citing sources from within the Chechen special services, Russian-language newspaper Novaya Gazeta reported that in the period February to April 2017, over 100 men had allegedly been detained and tortured, and that at least three men had been killed as part of the crackdown.